Text Size

 How does spiritual support help?

-• We can talk with you about spiritual or religious questions of belief.
+• Talk with you about spiritual or religious questions and beliefs.

-• We can offer rituals, blessings and prayers from a spiritual, religious or humanist perspective.
+• Offer rituals, blessings and prayers, from a spiritual, religious or humanist perspective.

-• We can help you and your family connect with your faith community or spiritual leader.
+• Connect you and your family with your faith community or spiritual leader.

-• We lead memorial services for our patients, if we are asked and are available.
+• Lead a memorial service for the patient, if we are asked and are available.

-Agrace’s grief support for surviving family members lasts for a year after the death, and includes phone calls, individual counseling, mailings of helpful material and grief support groups.
+• Offer grief support, without cost, for a year after the death, including phone calls, short-term 1:1 support, mailings of helpful resources and grief support groups.

 Spiritual Support for Agrace’s Long-term Care Partners